yongsannnn/react/readme.md

 ```

-For Dynamic Image files using Component
+For Dynamic Image files using Component.
 Take note when calling the function, attribute should contain require and default.
 ```
 function BorderedImageFrame(props) {